 If your computer displays popup ads that contain inappropriate content, are difficult to close, and have flashing colors, it is a clear sign of malware infection.

 Apart from the signs mentioned above, malware can change the names of your system files.
 It can also execute applications that will transfer your files from one folder to another.
 Some malware can even completely wipe your data stored on the computer.

 It’s always better to know how malware affects your computer so you can take precautionary steps.
 Regardless of whether or not your computer has experienced these symptoms, it’s always better to perform regular malware scans on your computer to ensure your business is safe.

-You can use Comodo Advanced Endpoint Protection to protect your endpoints.
-Comodo AEP’s advanced antivirus engine actively scans your endpoints for malware and contains them immediately- preventing the spread of malware.
-Try Comodo Advanced Endpoint Protection today!
+You can use Xcitium Advanced Endpoint Protection to protect your endpoints.
+Xcitium AEP’s advanced antivirus engine actively scans your endpoints for malware and contains them immediately- preventing the spread of malware.
+Try Xcitium Advanced Endpoint Protection today!